prahladyeri/fixnames/README.md

 # Synopsis

-Linux is liberal in letting us choosing filenames, so sometimes we end up choosing filenames with special characters such as `|, [, ], etc`.
-When you later transfer these files to other operating systems like Windows or Android, they fail to work properly. `fixnames` is a Python utility to scan and fix such files on your linux system. `fixnames` scans filenames recursively in a given directory and fixes them by renaming.
+Linux is liberal in letting us choose filenames, so sometimes we end up choosing files with special characters such as `|, [, ], etc`.
+When you try to use these files on other operating systems like Windows or Android, they fail to work properly. `fixnames` is a Python utility to scan and fix such files on your linux system. `fixnames` scans filenames recursively in a given directory and fixes them by renaming.

 # Installation
 ```